Canon 100D vs Nikon D5300

-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D5300 are two digital cameras that were announced, respectively, in March 2013 and October 2013.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Nikon D5300

 An illustration of the physical size and weight of the Canon 100D and the Nikon D5300 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (15 percent) than the Canon 100D.
 Moreover, the D5300 is markedly heavier (18 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the D5300 are weather-sealed.